 Houston and a limited-edition Ranger Z521L ICON were on the White House South Lawn for Trump’s 2018 Made in America Product Showcase.
 Manufacturing companies from each of the 50 states were recognized in Washington, D.C., and Ranger Boats was there to represent the tiny north central Arkansas town of Flippin, birthplace of the bass boat.

 “It’s a very cool honor for those of us here in small, little Flippin Arkansas,” Ranger Marketing Director Matt Raynor said.
 “To be able to represent the state, and even just the sport of fishing, is great.
 If you’ve been to the Classic and ICAST this year, you know the industry is as healthy as it’s been in a long time, and it’s good to be a part of that.”

 Raynor said the entire visit came together in the past several weeks.
-The Bass Pro Shops corporate office in Springfield, Mo., send the request to get a Ranger boat to Washington, D.C.
+The Bass Pro Shops corporate office in Springfield, Mo., was sent a request to get a Ranger boat to Washington, D.C.
 Brian and Chris Lancaster of Mid-Atlantic’s Bass Boat Headquarters (MARE) were contacted and brought the latest and greatest Ranger.

 “MARE on the East Coast kind of handles that for us, and we worked with Jimmy to help represent the brand,” Raynor said.
 “Everybody knows and loves Jimmy.
 He left a family vacation, which I’m sure wasn’t the end of the world for him, but all his kids and grandkids are down at Disney.”